alphagov/govuk-developer-docs/source/manual/github-unavailable.html.md

 #### Troubleshooting

-If running any `git` commands against CodeCommit returns you a 403, you probably have expired credentials stored in your MacOS keychain from a previous attempt.
+If running any `git` commands against CodeCommit returns you a 403, you probably have expired credentials stored in your macOS keychain from a previous attempt.
-Apparently MacOS stores these the first time you use it and subsequently tries to use them again despite you setting new AWS credentials.
+Apparently macOS stores these the first time you use it and subsequently tries to use them again despite you setting new AWS credentials.

 To fix this: